danammckee/libertyproject-1/readme.md

 The 3D terrain can be turned off if required.
 To do this please refer to line 10 in the config.js file.
 The 'use3dTerrain:' can be set to false to turn of the 3D exageration.
+The hillshading terrain layer can be turned off on the custom style in Mapbox Studio.

 ### Data Sources

-- Original Spatial data provided by the Liberty Project.
+- Original Spatial data provided by The Liberty Project.
 Modified by Vanritto.
 - Images and content provided by The Liberty Project.
 - Icon stop.png created by Vanritto
 - Icons start.png and finish.png sourced from www.freepik.com and edited by Vanritto.

 ### References

-All code modifications were made with refence to Mapbox documentation library which can be found here:
+All code modifications were made with reference to the Mapbox documentation library which can be found here:

 [link](https://docs.mapbox.com/)